 Anne Helen Petersen really knows popularity.
 At Buzzfeed she dissects the role of celebrities in our daily lives and what it really means to have someone as your spirit animal.

 Is curiosity a learned trait?
 Julie and Stefanie Norvaisas discuss working together, learning from each other, and the differences between researching for the digital and physical realms.

-Susan Kresnicka recently wrapped up a 13 month study on what it means to be a fan.
-The findings shed light on the fact that nearly everyone is a fan of something and gives more power to brands to empower their loyalists.
+Susan Kresnicka’s recent 13 month study of fandom revealed that nearly everyone is a fan of something and what that means to brands who want to empower their loyalists.

 dscout’s head of product, Jonathan Fairman, talks to fellow product management nerd + people nerd, Suzanne Abate, on the 100PM podcast about why great product managers are the leaders of user empathy.

 A researcher’s job doesn’t end when the data has been collected.
 We asked people nerds about the other hats they wear most often and why they do it.

 Lance Weiler talks about the power of collective narrative, the medium as an innovation driver, why stories are more powerful than data, and how the human experience is at the core of it all.

 Josh Elman knows what people want.
 A visionary product manager who helped grow some of the most prominent startups in Silicon Valley into the juggernauts they are today, Elman seems to have a sixth sense for zeroing in on what’s next.